thednp/domparser/README.md

 A very light and TypeScript sourced [DOMParser](https://developer.mozilla.org/en-US/docs/Web/API/DOMParser) with basic sanitization features.
 Because of its size (around 1.3Kb gzipped), you can include it in both your server and especially your client to greatly reduce your application bundle size.

 The purpose of this library is to provide a lightweight yet reliable HTML parser without having to depend on [jsdom](https://github.com/jsdom/jsdom), [json5](https://json5.org) and even newer tools like [cheerio](https://cheerio.js.org).
-Where these tools will try and reproduce a complete DOM tree with all equivalent attributes like `innerHTML`, `innerText`, `className` or box model attributes like `clientWidth`, `offsetWidth`, DOM APIs such as `getElementById`, `getElementsByTagName`, this little thing here only focuses on a basic structure making it many times more memory efficient and blazingly fast.
+Where these tools will try and reproduce a complete DOM tree with all attributes specific to each type, this little thing here only focuses on a basic structure making it many times more memory efficient and blazingly fast.

 On that note, it doesn't come as a drop-in replacement/shim for the native DOMParser, but an extremely useful tool for many more scenarios.